Ayehavgunne/erajs/README.md

 - Add options for business days, holidays?
 - Add option for open/close on hover
 - Add tooltip about using shift and control
+- Ctrl-Click the back or forward arrows will add entire months to selection